Enroll Free

 • Marks secured by the candidate

-With regards to the difficulty level, if more number of questions are framed from hard to very hard level, the average marks secured by the top 10 candidates and the average marks secured by all the candidates will decrease.
+With regards to the difficulty level, if more questions are framed from hard to very hard level, the average marks secured by the top 10 candidates and the average marks secured by all the candidates will decrease.
 In this case, even lesser marks can result in a better rank.
 On the other hand, if more questions are framed from moderate to hard level, then average marks secured by top 10 candidates and average marks secured by all the candidates will be higher.
 In this case, the candidate has to secure good marks to get a better rank.

 How is the GATE score of a candidate calculated?